danielerapati/2years-oncall/PITCHME.md

 impact
 ------

-- assess the consequences
+assess the consequences

-- (if necessary) inform stakeholders
+(if necessary) inform stakeholders

 +++
 "Why?"
 ------

++++

-is the wrong question
+is the WRONG question
 ---------------------

 Note: